CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 equations that define the actual meaning of the identifier.

 ```
-three : ℕ      --- This line declares that `three` is a natural number.
+three : ℕ      -- This line declares that `three` is a natural number.
-three = 3      --- This line defines `three` to be the actual number 3
+three = 3      -- This line defines `three` to be the actual number 3
+               -- (Eveything after a double dash in a line is a comment.)
 ```

 In this case there is only one equation defining the element, but we will soon see examples with more than one.

 ## Functions